 He enjoyed programming special music for services, including cycles of organ works by Bach, Vierne, and Peeters.
 He also shared his joy of piano repertoire in his Piano Postlude series, performing entire collections by Albéniz, Bach, Brahms, Chopin, Granados, and Schubert.

 He also spent several years working for the church’s professional Wesley Series of concerts as a performer, artist facilitator, and social media director until the series ended in 2017.

 Before relocating to Arkansas in 2010, he had two long-term church jobs in Connecticut.
 He was Organist/Choir Director at the United Methodist Church of Danbury from 1993 to 2003, and Organist and Music Director at St. Timothy’s Episcopal Church in Fairfield from 2004 to 2010.
 He founded the Choral Scholars program at St. Tim’s to attract the area’s finest high school students to participate as section leaders in the choir.

 Broc Hite is native to the Mid-Hudson River Valley of New York State.
-He started playing the piano at age nine and became weekly organist at a small United Methodist Church at age 15.
-He spent his first two undergraduate years at New England Conservatory of Music in Boston, where he studied piano with Veronica Jochum and piano pedagogy with Jean Stackhouse.
+He started playing the piano at age nine and became the regular organist at a small United Methodist Church at age 15.
+He spent his first two undergraduate years at the New England Conservatory of Music in Boston, where he studied piano with Veronica Jochum and piano pedagogy with Jean Stackhouse.

-He continued his studies with a Master of Music in Piano Accompanying from The Juilliard School in New York City, studying with Marshall Williamson and Margo Garrett, and taking part in classes with Samuel Sanders and Jonathan Feldman.
+He continued his studies with a Master of Music in Piano Accompanying (Collaborative Piano) from The Juilliard School in New York City, studying with Marshall Williamson and Margo Garrett.
+He also worked with Samuel Sanders and Jonathan Feldman.

 If a shorter bio would be more helpful, please look at my Short Music Bio.